 Professor Mason teaches courses in basic human-environment interactions, environmental policy issues in the United States, environmental problems in Asia, political ecology, environmental impact assessment, and environmental aspects of tourism.

 Recent Articles and Book Chapters (for full listing, see “Curriculum Vitae” tab):

-Mason, Robert J. 2015, forthcoming.
+Mason, Robert J. 2015.
 Preservation and Preemption in Northern Japan’s Shirakami Sanchi World Heritage Area.
-Special issue of Management of Environmental Quality on Protected Areas as Models of Conservation and Sustainability 26(3).
+Management of Environmental Quality 26(3): 448-465.

 Mason, Robert J. 2014.
 Japan’s Evolving Civic Environmentalism.
 In Liam Leonard and Sya Kedzior, eds., Occupy the Earth: Global Environmental Movements (Bingley, UK: Emerald Group Publishing), 37-61.

 Zou, Yonghua, Wanxia Zhao, and Robert J. Mason.
 2014.
 Marketization of Collective-Owned Rural Land: A Breakthrough in Shenzen, China.
 Sustainability 6: 9114-9123.

 Mandarano, Lynn and Robert J. Mason.
 2013.
 Adaptive Management and Governance of Delaware River Water Resources.
 Water Policy 15(3): 364-385.